coilysiren/blog/posts/community-health.md

 #### Happiness

 Having happy community members is its own reward, or at least I'm told that's how human biology works.
 Opening up Twitter to everyone being sads is generally not how I want to start my day.
 Within the communities I engage in, the biggest events the effect community happiness and thus community health are generally negative.
-Things like [physical assault](http://clatl.com/freshloaf/archives/2014/07/03/transgender-woman-attacked-in-l5p) and [sexal harassment](http://adainitiative.org/2014/04/ada-initiative-no-longer-partnering-with-github/)
+Things like [physical assault](http://clatl.com/freshloaf/archives/2014/07/03/transgender-woman-attacked-in-l5p) and [sexual harassment](http://adainitiative.org/2014/04/ada-initiative-no-longer-partnering-with-github/)

 #### Resources